rileyhales/gfs/README.md

 conda install -c conda-forge cfgrib
 ~~~~

+The GFS model produces a new forecast every 6 Hours at 00, 06, 12, 18 UTC.
+Each forecast is divided into 6-hour timesteps.
+Each of those 6-hour timesteps is downloaded as a separate GRIB2 file of about 600MB.
+To show this data as a time animated map, you need to convert them to netCDF files.

 ## Installation Instructions
 ### 1 Install the Tethys App
 This application is compatible with Tethys 2.X and Tethys 3 Distributions and is compatible with both Python 2 and 3 and Django 1 and 2.
 Install the latest version of Tethys before installing this app.
 This app requires the python packages: numpy, netcdf4, ogr, osr.
 Both should be installed automatically as part of this installation process.